iteg-hq/staticsql/readme.md

 # StaticSQL

-StaticSQL lets you write metadata-driven templates in Visual Studio.

-Rather than write e.g. a loader for each dimension in your data warehouse or for each history table in your staging layer, you can write a T4 template that generates all the loader code based on entity metadata stored in json files.
+StaticSQL lets you write metadata-driven templates in Visual Studio: Rather than write e.g. a loader for each dimension in your data warehouse or for each history table in your staging layer, you can write a T4 template that generates all the loader code based on entity metadata stored in json files.

-StaticSQL has a simple user interface and a minimum of dependencies.

 ## Installation